cdevaneprugh/hpg-esm/README.md

 ## Porting and Validating CIME<a name="cime_port"></a>

 HPG has all the appropriate software and libraries installed and checked for functionality.
-However, we have to set up three configuration files to ensure CIME knows how to access the resources it needs.
+However, we have to set up configuration files to ensure CIME knows how to access the resources it needs.
 There are two ways we can do this.

 1. You can edit **$CIMEROOT/config/$model/machines/config_machines.xml** and add an appropriate section for your machine.
 2. You can use your **$HOME/.cime** directory (see [CIME config and hooks](https://esmci.github.io/cime/versions/master/html/users_guide/cime-customize.html#customizing-cime)).
 In particular, you can create a **$HOME/.cime/config_machines.xml** file with the definition for your machine.
 A template to create this definition is provided in **$CIMEROOT/config/xml_schemas/config_machines_template.xml**.
 More details are provided in the template file.
 In addition, if you have a batch system, you will also need to add a **config_batch.xml** file to your **$HOME/.cime** directory.
 All files in **$HOME/.cime/** are appended to the xml objects that are read into memory from the **$CIME/config/$model**, where **$model** is either `e3sm` or `cesm`.